-We are a clinical stage biopharmaceutical company committed to developing innovative therapeutics to improve the lives of patients with neurological disorders.
-We are advancing a novel product pipeline of neurology-focused therapies to address areas of high unmet medical need, with a focus on epilepsy.
+We are a clinical stage neuroscience-focused biopharmaceutical company committed to developing innovative therapeutics to improve improving the lives of patients people living with neurological and psychiatric disorders.
+We are advancing a novel product pipeline of neurology-focused therapies to address areas of high unmet medical need, with a focus on epilepsy, including epilepsy and depression.